caltechlibrary/newt/reference_material.md

 If Newt shipped with a set of LAM oriented web component that could allow for a more complex data model to be addressed by Newt.
 E.g. lists of authors are a web component would probably have not just the name fields but also identifiers like ORCID and ISNI attached to them.
 Something worth exploring.

-Internet Archives seems to be investing in the [Lit](https://lit.dev) component library heavely.
+Internet Archives seems to be investing in the [Lit](https://lit.dev) component library heavily.